 Volunteers with Dementia Improve the Lives of Those in Need

-See this linked Sun Sailor article, which shows how older adults with dementia are defying stereotypes and creating work that benefits our community.
+See this linked KARE-11 broadcast, and this linked Sun Sailor article showing how older adults with dementia are defying stereotypes and creating work that benefits our community.

 This past December, the chill air of winter felt just a little warmer for homeless veteran Alex Stenberg, who moved to a new, permanent residence in Hopkins, thanks to the Veterans Administration.
 Besides receiving furnishings and kitchenware from the Hopkins Elks, he found a decorative fleece blanket on his bed.
 The blanket was created by older adults attending Cassia’s Open Circle Adult Day Center in Hopkins, who face their own steep challenges with dementia or other chronic illness.